 You may also consider pursuing a master’s degree in ESL during this time.
-Some Delaware institutions offer Masters Degrees in various ESL-related majors, such as TESL (Teaching English as a Second Language), or Reading/ESOL Literacy.
+Some Delaware institutions offer master’s degrees in various ESL-related majors, such as TESL (Teaching English as a Second Language), or Reading/ESOL Literacy.
 Receiving a graduate degree can also help you pursue an Advanced Teaching License in Delaware and qualifies you for a Graduate Level Salary Increment.